vuldb/cyber_threat_intelligence/Wizard Spider/README.md

 47 | File | `admin/conf_users_edit.php` | High
 48 | ... | ... | ...

-There are 413 more IOA items available.
+There are 413 more IOA items available (file, library, argument, input value, pattern, network port).
 Please use our online service to access the data.

 ## References

-The following list contains external sources which discuss the actor and the associated activities:
+The following list contains _external sources_ which discuss the actor and the associated activities:

 * https://github.com/sophoslabs/IoCs/blob/master/Ransomware-Ryuk.csv
 * https://thedfirreport.com/2020/10/08/ryuks-return/